She said the rising virulence of the rhetoric against Muslims has flooded her with sadness, grief, alienation and fear.—Laura DaSilva

 Breast cancer is as diverse as the breast itself, appearing in many different guises.
 Some cancers seem to erupt out of ordinary breast issue with an awesome virulence, spreading rapidly throughout the body.—David Plotkin

 I was surprised by the virulence of the criticism.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'virulence.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'virulence.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.